Skip to content

 It is recognised that there is no set format for an ADRT, however it is noted in section 9 of the Code of Practice that it is helpful to include the full name, address and date of birth of the individual making the ADRT, alongside distinguishing features in case of unconsciousness (maybe even a photo), as well as details of the date of writing and a clear signature alongside witness information, and the the specific requests for refusal of treatment.

 The Code of Practice distinguishes that people can use either ‘medical language or everyday language’ within their ADRT.
 However, it emphasises that the ADRT must be for specific treatments that are to be refused and cannot be a ‘general desire not to be treated’.
 It is further helpful to expand upon possible future circumstances when it may or may not come into effect.
-For example, a person might state that if in a prolonged vegetive state for 6 months and no known treatment or improvement has been shown, their ADRT records it is at this point it would come into effect; refusing future nutrition, hydration and treatment.
+Please consult as needed with a solicitor and/or health care professional for guidance around making an ADRT if needed.

 For the ADRT to come into effect, appropriate persons must be informed; this is the responsibility of the person making the ADRT.
 For which it is suggested to provide a copy of the ADRT to the GP and ensure treating professionals are aware and to include it with RESPECT forms if these are in place.
 It would also be of benefit to inform family or friends, to enable them to support your voice in highlighting its presence if needed but is optional.
 Alternatives may be a card carried, or medical bracelet worn.